 Healthy and Happy for Fall

-We hope you and your family enjoy the fall season as much as possible this year, but we want to share one important reminder to help keep everyone healthy and happy.
+We hope you and your family enjoy these fall activities, but we want to share one important reminder to help keep everyone healthy and happy.

 Mold thrives all year long and is present almost everywhere.
 Grass, falling leaves, rotting logs, and compost piles are all perfect places for mold to grow and live.
 In order to avoid being stuck inside all season, try to remember a few simple steps when it comes to avoiding mold: